 Filestage Pricing

 Filestage offers a free plan that could be suitable for business use.
-It supports all file types but limits you to 2 projects and 2 reviewer groups.
+It supports all formats but limits you to 2 projects and 2 reviewer groups.
 For more serious business needs, you'll likely need their Basic plan, which costs €59 a month.

 7. Pastel